When you create your crowdsourcing project, you get to decide the award that will inspire innovators to solve the problem.

 Guidelines written: You set the parameters and metrics for contestants to be measured against (or HeroX can help you to do that, for a fee.)

-A team is brought in to administer and manage the competition.
+A team is brought in to administer and manage it.
 They handle team recruitment, management, judging, testing facilities, etc.

 Teams submit their solutions